rvncerr/gocontainers/README.md

 [![GoDoc](https://godoc.org/github.com/rvncerr/gocircular?status.svg)](http://godoc.org/github.com/rvncerr/gocircular)

-The aim of this project is to create the fast and simple to use implementation of a circular buffer.
+The aim of this project is to create the fast and easy to use implementation of a circular buffer.
 Unlike [Ring](https://golang.org/pkg/container/ring/), CircularBuffer provides FIFO interface (Push/Pop).

-Please, do not hesitate to reach me by [email](mailto:rvncerr@rvncerr.org).
+## Installation

+  go get github.com/rvncerr/gocircular

+## Documentation

+As far as gocircular is written in Go, the documentation is located at http://godoc.org/github.com/rvncerr/gocircular.